MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 <!-- ====================================================================== -->
-## Logpoint breakpoints
+## Logpoint breakpoint variant

-A Logpoint is a breakpoints variant that does not "break" into the debugger but instead logs a message to the console
+A Logpoint is a breakpoint variant that does not "break" in the debugger but instead logs a message directly to the console.
+You insert a logpoint via DevTools the same way you would any other breakpoint.

 .Run the `debug(method)` method, where `method` is the command, function, or method you want to debug, when you want to pause whenever a specific function is run.
 You can insert `debug()` into your code (such as a `console.log()` statement), or run the method from the DevTools Console.